TeYuanLiu/teyuanliu.github.io/content/blog/kubernetes.md

 1. The external client sends the request packet to the ingress gateway.
 1. The ingress gateway forwards the packet to a virtual service.
 1. The virtual service sends the packet to the corresponding service.

+## Storage

+Kubernetes uses the Persistent Volume Claim (PVC) to manage storage.

+### PVC creation

+1. A user sends a PVC creation request to the API server.
+1. The API server performs authentication, authorization, admission control (validation/mutating), writing an unbound PVC into the etcd, and then updates the user about the PVC creation.
+1. The Container Storage Interface (CSI) controller watches the API server for any unbound PVC, working with a storage system to create a directory as a volume on the storage system's filesystem, and then sends a Persistent Volume (PV) creation request to the API server.
+The request contains metadata like volume ID, driver details, and `claimRef` for PVC bound.
+1. The API server performs authentication, authorization, admission control (validation/mutating), writing a PV into the etcd, updating the PVC's bound status, and then updates the CSI controller about the PV creation.

+### PVC deletion

+1. A user sends a PVC deletion request to the API server.
+1. The API server performs authentication, authorization, admission control (validation/mutating), setting the PVC's deletion status into the etcd, and then updates the user about the PVC deletion.
+1. The CSI controller watches the API server for any PVC deletion, working with the storage system to remove the directory from the filesystem, and then updates the API server about the PVC and PV deletion.
+1. The API server removes the PVC and PV from the etcd.

 ## Operation